StoryLab-Research-Institute/Unity-AlembicVertexAnimationTexture/README.md

-# Alembic to Vertex Animation Texture
+# Unity Alembic to Vertex Animation Texture
 ## Description

 !!
 BRP (NOT TESTED) AND URP ONLY FOR NOW !!